July 26, 2008 - Mike Christensen, Seattle "Imagine No Religion" Billboard Booster

 He wanders his starry sea,

-She asked me, several years ago, when she left her townhome for an assisted living facility, to oversee the moving of her stuff.
-It took me far longer than any reasonable person should expect, about a year.
+Several years ago when she left her townhome for an assisted living facility she asked me to oversee the moving of her stuff.
+It took me far longer than any reasonable person should expect; about a year all told.
 The delay was on my end, not hers.
 Patience was never one of Ann's virtues, but she showed far more patience with me than I had any right to expect.

 During the course of sifting through the volumes of video tapes housing the most cherished memories of her lifetime, the crates of magazines and fanzines for the various shows and groups she was following or was a member of; and, of course, the tons of collectibles and artwork that she had amassed through a lifetime of collecting, I found the following photograph.